Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Make educated guesses-never leave blanks!

-- Check that you’ve written answers in the correct sections
+- Check that you’ve written answers in correct sections

 Writing: